trade-tariff/trade-tariff-testing/README.md

-# Cypress automation framework
+Cypress automation framework 🔧
 ----------------------------------------
-###

 * front end UI testing
 * API testing
-* end to end testing
+* end-to-end testing

-**Prerequisites**
-###
+** Prerequisites 📚 **
 ```
 •node
 •npm
 ```

 Download or clone this repo.
-Install dependencies by running the following command in terminal(from app directory ie.,where packagge.json is located)
+Install dependencies by running the following command in terminal (from app directory i.e.,where package.json is located)
 ```
 npm install
 ```
-Running tests:
+Running tests 🧳:
-Default run is against Live Prod environment.This can be adjusted in cypress.json if required.
+Default run is against Live Prod environment.This can be configured in cypress.json if required.

 Running tests can be done with the following commands:
 ```